 11

 Our strategy

 16

 How we add value

 18

-Key figures
+Key Indicators

 20

-Business development: 2018-2020
+Business: 2018-2020

 22

-Expectations for 2021
+Outlook for 2021

 24

 Covid-19 Contingency Plan

 26

-Message from the Chairman of the Board of Administration
+Message from the Chairman of the Board of Directors

-With great satisfaction, on behalf of the Board of Directors BFA Board of Directors, I present to our Customers, valued Employees, esteemed Shareholders, and Stakeholders, in general, the BFA 2020 Management Report.
+It is with great pleasure that, on behalf of BFA Board of Directors, I present to our Customers, valuable Collaborators, esteemed Shareholders, and Stakeholders in general, the BFA Management Report for 2020.

-This year was largely marked by an atypical context where the presence of the COVID-19 pandemic stood out, with consequences and challenges in terms of public health, partial paralysis of global economic activity, thus testing the response capacity of governments and social partners in the fight against its propagation and tireless search for risk mitigants mitigating the risk associated with economic and social life impacts.
+This year was largely marked by an atypical context where the presence of the COVID-19 pandemic stood out, with consequences and challenges in terms of public health, partial paralysis of global economic activity, thus testing the response capacity of governments and social partners in the fight against its propagation and tireless search for risk mitigants associated with economic and social life impacts.

-The world economic activity was held hostage by the negative and unexpected negative impact of the pandemic, which according to the estimate of the International Monetary Fund ("IMF") registered a strong recession, contracting about 3.5%, the second-largest drop since World War II, and with double, the impact of the 1.7% decline of 1.7% observed in 2008.
+The world economic activity was held hostage by the negative and unexpected impact of the pandemic, which, according to the estimate of the International Monetary Fund ("IMF") registered a strong recession, contracting about 3.5%, the secondlargest drop since World War II, doubling the impact of the 1.7% decline observed in 2008.

-The strengthening and development of Human Capital are one of the foundational pillars of the new cycle of life of the Bank,..."
+The strengthening and development of Human Capital is one of the foundational pillars of our Bank's new life cycle..."